Approximation and stability results for the parabolic FitzHugh-Nagumo system with combined rapidly oscillating sources: Introduction

 An additional challenge arises when establishing the time length for which \eqref{averaging_problem2} can be approximated by its averaged version.
 Classical averaging results of ODE suggest that \eqref{averaging_problem2} can be compared with the solution of the corresponding averaged system with an error of $O(1/\omega)$ for a time length $O(\omega)$.
 However, for the original variables $t=s/\omega$, such an estimate only works for a time length $O(1)$.
 For ODEs, the estimates can be extended for all time lengths by requiring the additional condition of exponential stability around the equilibrium point for the averaged system \cite{hale_ordinary_2009,khalil2013}.
 However, the averaged version of \eqref{averaging_problem2} is a non-autonomous PDE, hence additional considerations are needed to establish approximation results for longer times.
-To overcome these difficulties, we propose an averaging method over the fast oscillations that, nonetheless, retains the slower oscillating envelope formed by the two sinusoidal signals, similar to our approach for the ODE system \cite{cerpa_partially_2022}.
-Averaging over the fast oscillations results in a non-autonomous approximated system, which adds many technical challenges compared with classical averaging, but allows for estimates that improve as the frequency $\omega$ increases.
+To overcome these difficulties, we propose an averaging method over the fast oscillations that retains the slower oscillating envelope formed by the two sinusoidal signals, similar to our approach for the ODE system \cite{cerpa_partially_2022}.
+Averaging over the fast oscillations results in a non-autonomous approximated system, which adds many technical challenges compared with classical averaging but allows for estimates that improve as the frequency $\omega$ increases.
+This particular averaging strategy, which goes through the analysis of a related non-autonomous equation, can also be used to obtain a separation of timescales among the linear high-frequency response and the nonlinear phenomena arising in some modulated high-frequency excitation of the FHN ODE system (see \cite{cerpa2024impact}).

 Since we look for estimates for all times, uniform exponential stability around an equilibrium point for the averaged system would be useful.
 Unfortunately, such a result is not available for the PDE system.
-Instead, we use the following approach to extend the estimates in time: first, via a fixed point argument we show that up to linear order terms, the approximation error is $O(\frac{1}{\omega})$, this is important since the right-hand side of \eqref{averaging_problem} depends explicitly on both $x$ and $t$, which makes the analysis harder; second, using the contracting rectangles method \cite{rauch-smoller} we are able to study the nonlinear part of the approximation error.
+Instead, we use the following approach to extend the estimates in time: first, via a fixed point argument we show that up to linear order terms, the approximation error is $O(\frac{1}{\omega})$, this is important since the right-hand side of \eqref{averaging_problem} depends explicitly on both $x$ and $t$, which makes the analysis harder; second, using the contracting rectangles method \cite{rauch-smoller} we can study the nonlinear part of the approximation error.